Increase engagement by using some of the platform’s built-in tools to communicate with your students and followers.

 - Using Class Discussions With Your Students

-- Using Discussion Announcements With Your Followers
+- Using General Discussions With Your Followers

 - Best Practices for Engaging Discussions